Dev Center CLI

 Now start editing the article’s content: the preview will auto-refresh whenever you save the file, so you can see the content you’re editing and its preview side by side.

-The markdown file includes some metadata fields, the following ones can be edited:
+The markdown file includes some metadata fields.
+You can edit

 Stop the preview

 preview command, press Ctrl+C.

 Save your local changes to Dev Center using the